narwhalsilent/tp/docs/UserGuide.md

 Expected Behaviour:

-* A success message in the form of "Analytics generated for [person name]." will be shown.
+* A success message in the form of "Analytics generated for [person name]" will be shown.
 * A visual representation of the client's loan records will be shown.

 Example: `analytics 1`